 2004 Workshop ‘Scritture e Codici nelle Culture dell’Asia.
 Prospettive di Studio’ (Università Ca’ Foscari Venezia, 22-23 January 2004)

 Paper: ‘Il manoscritto nell’era della stampa: riflessioni sui testi letterari di periodo Edo (1600-1867)’.

 Paper: ‘Re-writings and re-inventions of Ise monogatari in the Edo period literature’.

 Paper: ‘Aspetti della letteratura di viaggio nel primo periodo Tokugawa: Chikusai e chikusaibon’.

 2000 EAJS Conference (Lathi, 23-26 August 2000)

-2012 ‘Reading Edo-period texts in the raw: learning how to read manuscripts and woodblock-printed books as Edo-period readers read them’ at The British Library (27-29 June)
+2012 International workshop ‘Reading Edo-period texts in the raw: learning how to read manuscripts and woodblock-printed books as Edo-period readers read them’ (The British Library, 27-29 June).

-2011 International conference on Nara-ehon and emaki organized with Prof. Ishikawa Tōru (Keio University) at Newcastle University (11 February)
+2011 International conference on Nara-ehon (illustrated manuscripts) and emaki (illustrated scrolls) organized with Prof. Ishikawa Tōru (Keio University) at Newcastle University (11 February).

-2007 International workshop ‘Narrative, Nonnarrative, Narrativity and Narrativehood in Japanese Prose of the Edo Period’ organized at Università Pontificia Salesiana (Rome) (31 May -1 June).
+2007 International conference ‘Narrative, Nonnarrative, Narrativity and Narrativehood in Japanese Prose of the Edo Period’ organized at Università Pontificia Salesiana (Rome) (31 May -1 June).
 Proceedings published in 2009 in Japan Forum 21/3.